mastodon/documentation/Running-Mastodon/Production-guide.md

 if anything in the `/app/assets` directory changed.

+Please read the [**release notes**](https://github.com/tootsuite/mastodon/releases/) when you upgrade, they might contain specific instructions about how to update (and they always include information about which new features the release has, and which bugs are fixed).

 Also, Mastodon runs in memory, so you need to restart it before you see any changes (including new precompiled assets).
 If you're using systemd, that would be:

 ```sh
     sudo systemctl restart mastodon-*.service